Trinity College Church was founded in 1460, and stood in the village of Calton, just outside the boundaries of the old

 And so in 1848 the church was deconstructed, the stones dismantled and individually numbered - the plan was to reconstruct the church a little later in another location...

-The stones of Trinity College Church were stacked at the side of the valley during the construction of the new station, and that's where the church remained for the next twenty years.
-In the 1870s, when they eventually decided to reconstruct the historic church, they discovered - quel surprise - not all the original stonework was where it had been left.
+The stones of Trinity College Church were stacked at the side of the valley during the construction of the new station - and that's where they remained for the next twenty years.
+In the 1870s, when city authorities eventually decided to reconstruct the historic church, they discovered - quel surprise - not all the original stonework was where it had been left.
 In the intervening decades, it is thought that significant quantities of the stone had been 'borrowed' and used in the construction of myriad other buildings.

 And so, when they came to reconstruct the church on Chalmers Close, behind the modern Jury's Inn Hotel, the builders only had enough stone to construct a truncated version of the original church.

 Visitors passing the building can appreciate the strange, foreshortened dimensions of the church, and close examination shows the numbers on some of the stones, a leftover from the original deconstruction project.

 See Trinity Apse and other highlights of the Old Town with my private city walking tours!